Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_context.md

 - Pass the first context while requesting with ```IHttpBinService``` api or ```User``` CRUD api

 Feel free to configure your context at the level of your choice, depending on your needs.
 You definitly can mix it all with request option context providing.
+Keep in mind that the closest key/value to the request will be the one used by Apizr.

 ### [Requesting](#tab/tabid-requesting)